High functioning anxiety is similar to other types of anxiety in the sense that you’ll experience symptoms, such as:

 - Herbal Supplements – Certain herbal remedies have found to be helpful for anxiety, including kava kava, passionflower, valerian, chamomile, lavender, cannabidiol (CBD), and green tea. ¹⁵

-- Holistic Therapy – Beyond traditional therapy options, there are alternative therapies for those seeking more counseling.
+- Holistic Therapy – Beyond traditional therapy options, there are alternative therapies for those who seek more counseling.
 These include mind-body therapies (meditation), animal-assisted therapy, nature-based therapy, aromatherapy, and music therapy.
 Studies have found these therapies work great alongside traditional therapies. ¹⁶

 - Lifestyle Changes – Just like our diets, our lifestyles can indicate how much stress we build.
 For people with high functioning anxiety, they may find themselves in a constant work grind that only leads to stress.
 It can help to develop certain habits, such as exercising, to help reduce stress and anxiety. ¹⁷